oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

  - Routes.

 Every active action will show button (link) on the corresponded page(s).
-Button will be displayed if all assigned pre-conditions are met.
-Action will be performed after click on the button if all assigned conditions are met.
+Button will be displayed if all assigned Pre conditions are met.
+Action will be performed after click on the button if all assigned Pre conditions and Conditions are met.

 Main Model Classes
 ------------------

 * **Action** - main model that contains information about specific action.
-It contains the most important
-information: action related entity classes (f.e.
+It contains the most important information like action related entity classes (f.e.
 'Acme\Bundle\DemoBundle\Entity\MyEntity') or routes ('acme_demo_myentity_view').
 Action can be enabled or disabled.
 Other fields of the action contain information about action name, extended options, order of display buttons.
-More options see in the [Configuration](#configuration).
+More options see in [Configuration](#configuration).

 * **ActionDefinition** - part of the Action model that contains raw data from action's configuration

 How it works?
 -------------

-Each action relates to the some entity type (i.e. consists full class name) or\and routes of pages where action should be displayed.
+Each action relates to the some entity types (i.e. consists full class name) or\and routes of pages where action should be displayed.
 Before page loading Action Bundle chooses actions that are corresponded to page's entity\route.
 Then these actions checking for Pre conditions.
 If all Pre conditions are met
 - Action's button is displaying.
 After user click on the Action button - Init step (if exists) is running.